Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Numerical Methodology

 \subsection{Validation Tests}

-Validation checks using simplified mass distributions confirmed that the numerical implementation behaves as expected in idealized configurations.
+Validation checks using simplified mass distributions confirmed that the numerical implementation reproduces the expected behavior in idealized configurations.
 In particular, for approximately uniform inner density profiles, the resulting rotation curves show the expected near-linear rise in the central region, consistent with solid-body-like behavior.

 At larger radii, the contribution of extended disk mass naturally modifies the outer rotational behavior and can produce a progressive flattening of the rotation curve, depending on the adopted surface density profile.